 While these investment vehicles are ideally suited to ETF investments, commodity ETFs aren’t accessible within the tax-free savings space.
 That’s because buying a single commodity through an ETF introduces another type of risk: concentration risk.
 You are subjected to the price performance of the commodity you hold in that ETF.
 Should the price be down when you need the money, you will lock in a loss.

 The following ETFs are excluded from tax-free investment vehicles:

 - Dollar Custodial Certificate – 10 Year (DCCUSD)

 Asset classes that are more risky due to fluctuations in price promise greater returns in the long run.
+This is due to the nature of the asset classes, not necessarily due to the risk.
 Shares and property fall into this category.
 When considering an offshore ETF, remember the currency conversion adds more volatility, and therefore risk, to your portfolio.
+That’s because the price of the share is not only determined by buyers and sellers, the way it ordinarily is.
+The exchange rate also makes the price move.
 These assets are best suited to long-term portfolios that have enough time to absorb price movements.